 In the wake of an awareness campaign that took place during the mid-nineties coordinated by a group of blind transit users, Access for Sight Impaired Consumers was successful in increasing TransLink’s awareness of the hazardous conditions and risky environments that existed on SkyTrain station platforms on the Expo Line.
 As a result, TransLink installed high colour-contrasting tactile platform edging providing a safer, detectable environment for transit users with sight loss.
 And as an added bonus, it serves as a general safety warning for sighted passengers, especially those travelling with small children.
 This tactile platform edging is now a TransLink standard on all SkyTrain and Canada Line station platforms and will be included in all future expansion plans.

 Automatic Directory Assistance Call Completion – Completed September 2003

-Through an application to the CRTC (Canadian Radio and Telecommunications Commission), ASIC successfully requested Telus to provide ADACC (automatic directory assistance call completion).
-This enables a registered “B” customer to call 411 (directory assistance) and then press ‘1’ to automatically connect to the requested number – at no extra charge.
+Through an application to the Canadian Radio and Telecommunications Commission CRTC Access for Sight Impaired Consumers successfully convinced Telus to provide automatic directory assistance call completion (ADACC).
+This enables a registered “B” customer to call 411 (directory assistance) and then press ‘1’ to automatically connect to the requested number – at no additional charge.